semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

     ```sh
     semgrep login
     ```
-1. Follow the link that Semgrep CLI printed in the command line.
+1. Follow the link that Semgrep CLI printed on the command line.
 1. To install Semgrep Pro Engine use the following command:
     ```sh
     semgrep install-semgrep-pro